Justin Bieber: Never Say Never: Box office

 It topped the Friday box office by an estimated grossing of $12.4 million on its opening day from 3,105 theaters.
 It grossed $29,514,054 for the weekend, and was narrowly beaten by the romantic comedy Just Go With It, which grossed $31 million.
 Never Say Never is said to have exceeded industry expectations, nearly matching the $31.1 million grossed by Miley Cyrus's 2008 3-D concert film, Hannah Montana & Miley Cyrus: Best of Both Worlds Concert, which holds the record for the top debut for a music-documentary.
 Furthermore, it grossed higher first weekend totals than the 2009 concert film, Michael Jackson's This Is It, which is the highest grossing documentary/concert film of all time, and at least two-times more than fellow teen act Jonas Brothers' 2009 3D concert film, Jonas Brothers: The 3D Concert Experience, which it made more in two days than the Jonas Brothers concert did in its entire run.

 Its total worldwide sales reached $98,441,954.
 In the United States, it is the highest grossing music concert movie since 1984 and the third-highest grossing documentary since 1982.
 It was surpassed by Taylor Swift: The Eras Tour in 2023 as the most profitable concert film in history.

 Audience

 According to Paramount's exit data, the audience during the weekend of February 11–13, 2011, was revealed to be 84% female.
 Of the same audience, 67% of viewers were under 25 years of age.

 Director's fan cut

-The film was re-released limitedly in an extended version entitled Justin Bieber: Never Say Never - Director's Fan Cut on February 25, 2011, in 3-D theaters in the United States and Canada.
+The film was re-released limitedly in an extended version titled Justin Bieber: Never Say Never - Director's Fan Cut on February 25, 2011, in 3-D theaters in the United States and Canada.
 This version has 40 minutes of new footage, while 30 minutes of the original have been removed, so the running time is 115 minutes - 10 minutes longer than the original version.
 The screenings are preceded by a short film of The Legion of Extraordinary Dancers, another award-winning project by director Jon M. Chu.